jazracherif/algorithms/README.md

 # Algorithms
-Python implementation of a number of algorithms, any of which (but not all) are homeworks taken from the [Coursera Specialization](https://www.coursera.org/specializations/algorithms) by Tim Roughgarden at Stanford.
+Python implementation of a number of algorithms, some of which (but not all) are homeworks taken from the [Coursera Specialization](https://www.coursera.org/specializations/algorithms) by Tim Roughgarden at Stanford.

 Here's a list from the coursera class:
 + **Karatsuba**: a faster algorithm for multiplication